 Impact of Education on Earnings and Unemployment Rates in the USA

-The earnings and unemployment rates in the USA are influenced by education, sex, race, and ethnicity (1).
-It is however known that education has a substantial impact on these rates.
-While training in the form of apprenticeships is a valid form of learning and does have an impact on these rates, education here refers to the highest level of education completed by an individual.
+The earnings and unemployment rates in the USA are influenced by education, sex, race, and ethnicity.
+It is, however, known that education has a substantial impact on these rates.
+While training in the form of apprenticeships is a valid form of learning and impacts these rates, education here refers to the highest level of education completed by an individual.

 Educational attainment is categorized into; Less than a high school diploma, High school graduates but no college, Some college, no degree, Associate degree, and Bachelor’s degree.
 These levels have different earnings and rates of employment, and there is a pattern to be observed.

-To correctly understand the impact of education in the USA, it is important to look at what the statistics say.
-According to the data on unemployment rates and earnings by educational attainment, 2019 from the US Bureau of Labor Statistics (2):
+To correctly understand the impact of education in the USA, it is essential to look at what the statistics say.
+According to the data on unemployment rates and earnings by educational attainment, 2019 from the US Bureau of Labor Statistics:

 Less than a high school diploma

-A high school diploma is a basic U.S qualification given to students after 12 years of secondary school.
+A high school diploma is an essential U.S. qualification for students after 12 years of secondary school.
 Most employers require it because it shows a level of commitment and comprehension.
 This results in limited job opportunities for this category.
-It is therefore not surprising to see that this category has an unemployment rate as high as 5.4% (2).
-Their median weekly earnings are $592 which is less than half of what is earned by those with a Bachelor’s degree (2).
+It is, therefore, not surprising to see that this category has an unemployment rate as high as 5.4%.
+Their median weekly earnings are $592, less than half of what those with a Bachelor’s degree earn.

 High school graduates but no college

-Those that have been awarded a high school diploma have better prospects than those without one.
-The diploma signifies to employers a certain level of intellectual capability giving them more employment opportunities.
-The rate of unemployment in this category is 3.7% which is significantly lower than the less than high school diploma category (2).
-Their median weekly earning is also about $150 higher than those without a diploma (2).
+Those awarded a high school diploma have better prospects than those without one.
+The diploma signifies to employers a certain level of intellectual capability, giving them more employment opportunities.
+The unemployment rate in this category is 3.7%, significantly lower than the less-than-high school diploma category.
+Their median weekly earning is about $150 higher than those without a diploma.

-This category refers to people who have been previously enrolled in college but did not complete it.
-While they do have some college credits to their name, they did not receive any degree.
-The unemployment rate in this category is 3.3% with median weekly earnings of $833 (2).
+This category refers to people who previously enrolled in college but did not complete it.
+While they have some college credits, they did not receive any degree.
+The unemployment rate in this category is 3.3%, with median weekly earnings of $833.

 Associate degree

-An associate degree is a university degree that is usually awarded after two years.
-People in this category are more likely to have a job than those who did not complete college but their earnings are not significantly higher.
-They have an unemployment rate of 2.7% and median weekly earnings of $887 (2).
+An associate degree is a university degree usually awarded after two years.
+People in this category are likelier to have a job than those who did not complete college, but their earnings are not significantly higher.
+They have an unemployment rate of 2.7% and median weekly earnings of $887.

 Bachelor’s degree